 41-151.20.
 Historical advisory commission; membership; terms; expenses; duties; historic sites review committee

-A. A historical advisory commission is established consisting of members appointed by the director for staggered terms of three years ending on July 1.
-The commission membership of not less than ten nor more than twenty-five members shall consist of experts in the disciplines of history, arts and culture, architecture and archaeology, professional librarians and archivists or persons otherwise associated with the interpretation, research, writing, preservation or teaching of this state's heritage, including the Indian nations' history and heritage, and the director of the Arizona historical society, the director of the state museum, the director of the Arizona state parks board, the director of the office of tourism or the director's designee, the superintendent of public instruction or the superintendent's designee and the state historic preservation officer.
+A. The historical advisory commission is established consisting of members appointed by the director for staggered terms of three years ending on July 1.
+The commission membership of not less than ten nor more than twenty-five members shall consist of experts in the disciplines of history, arts and culture, architecture and archaeology, professional librarians and archivists or persons otherwise associated with interpreting, researching, writing, preserving or teaching this state's heritage, including the Indian nations' history and heritage, and the director of the Arizona historical society, the director of the state museum, the director of the Arizona state parks board, the director of the office of tourism or the director's designee, the superintendent of public instruction or the superintendent's designee and the state historic preservation officer.

-B. Members shall serve without compensation but those employed by the state shall be reimbursed for travel and subsistence by the department or agency they represent and those who are not employed by the state are eligible for reimbursement of expenses by the commission pursuant to title 38, chapter 4, article 2.
+B. Members shall serve without compensation but those employed by this state shall be reimbursed for travel and subsistence by the department or agency they represent and those who are not employed by this state are eligible for reimbursement of expenses by the commission pursuant to title 38, chapter 4, article 2.